Background

 Natural barriers to fish passage (waterfalls, subsurface flow, steep gradients, other)

-The potential range of accessible streams for various fish species, based on swimming ability (ie, identify all stream downstream of natural barriers), referred to in this document as ‘potentially accessible habitat’
+The potential range of accessible streams for various fish species, based on swimming ability (ie, identify all stream downstream of natural barriers), referred to in this document as ‘naturally accessible habitat’

 Streams with the potential to support spawning and rearing stages of various species life cycles (based on stream slope and modelled discharge / channel width intrinsic potential (IP) models), referred to in this document as ‘spawning/rearing habitat’